 We discuss travel meals in our article on Deductible Travel Expenses.

+I also discuss travel meals in the previous section on business travel.
 Travel meals get reported on the same line as other deductible meals.
-They are also subject to the same 50% limitation EXCEPT FOR 2021 & 2022 - business meals are 100% deductible in 2021 & 2022 (discussed below).
+Generally, business meals are subject to a 50% limitation.
+However, qualified business and business travel meals are 100% deductible in 2021 & 2022 (discussed below).

-Business owners can also claim a per diem amount for meals during business travel.
-However, the per diem rate remains 50% deductible, even for 2021 & 2022.
-Also, actual meal costs incurred on trips that do not qualify as deductible business trips remain deductible so long as it meets the definition of a qualified business meal.
+Business owners can also claim a per diem amount for meals and incidentals during business travel.
+Generally, this per diem rate is also subject to a 50% limitation.
+However, in late 2021, the IRS clarified (See IRS Notice 2021-63) that for 2021 & 2022, the meal portion of the meals and incidental daily rate is 100% deductible.
+Also, remember that business meal costs incurred on trips that do not qualify business travel remain deductible when it meets the definition of a qualified business meal.

 When a Meal’s a Business Meal